 Busy lives shouldn’t mean crumby bread (pun intended)

 We’re often too busy to spend hours making & baking bread.
 Plus, when it’s freezing cold outside, it’s hard to get inspired to do an outdoor cob oven cook.

 You’re probably in this same boat, telling yourself: “I don’t have time to spend making bread.”
 Or maybe you’ve told yourself: “I don’t even know how to make or bake bread — it just seems too hard.”

 What to do?
 Should we all just learn to suffer through mediocre bread with low nutritional quality?

 NO!
 Stand up for your right to good bread by learning how to make Tyrant Farms’ 5 Minute Artisanal Bread recipe!

 We’re going to show you a stupid-simple way to make a delicious loaf of artisanal bread.

-Once you have this recipe down, you’ll never have to suffer through another loaf of squishy grocery store bread again.
+Once you know how to make this 5 minute no-knead bread recipe, you’ll never have to suffer through another loaf of squishy grocery store bread again!

 5 Minute Artisanal Bread - Yes, Really

 In this article (and quick instructional video) you’ll learn how to make your own 5 minute artisanal bread using whole wheat, stone ground organic flour.
 Say hello to crunchy, delicious homemade bread and goodbye to squishy grocery store bread!